Benoni Gauteng, South Africa Travel Guide

 High Season (September-April, especially Dec-Jan): Warmer weather and breaks from school.
 Festive cheer fills the air during December.
 Expect higher accommodation prices and more tourists, especially in popular regional attractions.
 Early booking is recommended.

-Shoulder Season (May, August): Milder weather and fewer tourists.
-Temperatures are comfortable, attractions are less crowded, and value is good.
+Shoulder Season (May, August): Pleasant weather and fewer tourists.
+Temperatures are comfy, attractions are less crowded, and value is good.
 Mornings and evenings can be cool, especially during The month of may.

 Low Season (June-July): Winter months.
 Days are often clear and bright, accommodation prices are generally at their lowest, and local crowds are minimal.
-Mornings and evenings are cold, requiring warm clothing.
+In the morning and evening are cold, requiring warm clothing.
 Daylight hours are shorter.

 Warm, busy, higher prices